-- Tear Production: As we age, our eyes naturally slow down their tear production.
+- Decreased Tear Production: As we age, our eyes naturally slow down their tear production.
 Tears are an important defense for the eyes.
 Tears not only wash dust away from our eyes, but also soothe them, provide oxygen and nutrients to the cornea, and help defend against eye infections by washing away microorganisms that can form communities in our eyes.

 - Medications: Dry eyes can be caused by some high blood pressure medications, antidepressants, heart medications, antihistamines, decongestants, muscle relaxants, sleeping pills, and pain relievers.
 Drugs for Parkinson’s disease and gastric ulcers will also make your dry eye symptoms worse, as will hormone therapy, particularly estrogen therapy.

 - Certain foods: Chocolate, colas, coffee, and tea all contain caffeine, which robs your body of moisture.
 Try avoiding or limiting these foods and drinks.

 Preventing Dry, Aging Eyes – Is It Possible?

 There are a few things you can do to prevent severe symptoms of dry eye, regardless of your age.
 Here are a few examples:

-- Drink Water: Water is the best way to keep your body hydrated, including your skin and eyes especially if you live in dry, hot, or cold locations.
+- Drink Water: Water consumption is the best way to keep your body hydrated, including your skin and eyes especially if you live in dry, hot, or cold locations.
 And it’s usually free of charge.

 - Humidifiers: Running a humidifier in your home can increase the amount of moisture in the air, which is especially important if you live in the desert, or in a dry location.